gircore/gircore.github.io/input/docs/SupportedLibraries.md

 [GIO] is a library to allow easy access to input / output operations.
 Currently there is initial support for [DBus] operations.
 DBus is a standardized IPC-Framework which all major linux desktops use for interprocess communication.

 ## Gstreamer
 [Gstreamer] is a multimedia library to play back various media format via a flexible pipelining system.
+The code to playback a movie is in the [samples](https://github.com/gircore/gir.core/blob/develop/Samples/Gst/Play.cs).
 ![A picture of the Tears of Steel project played via gstreamer][GstSintel] (Homepage of the free movie: https://mango.blender.org/)